-A credit score is something a lender calculates when deciding whether to make a loan to a potential borrower.
-Not all lenders will use a credit score, however they are becoming more common as they allow lenders to assess applications quickly, automatically and at low cost.
+A credit score is a figure a lender calculates when deciding whether to make a loan to a potential borrower.
+Think of it as a cross between a grade for how you’ve been handling borrowing and a prediction for how well you’ll manage a loan in the future.
+Not all lenders will use a credit score, but they’re becoming used more often as they enable lenders to assess applications quickly, automatically and at low cost.

-When you apply for a loan, credit card, mortgage or any other type of credit the lender who receives you loan application needs to assess whether you will be able to afford the repayments as well as your creditworthiness.
+When you apply for a loan, credit card, mortgage or any other type of credit, the lender who receives your loan application needs to assess whether you’ll be able to afford the repayments as well as your creditworthiness.

-To do this, they will look at the information you have given them on your application form, together with the information help by the credit reference agencies in your name and any experience they have of you as a customer.
+To help them do this, they look at the information you’ve given them on their application form, together with the information help by the credit reference agencies and any experience they have of you as a customer.
 They will then use all of this information to create a score.
-This helps them assess the chances that you will be able to repay the money you want to borrow.
+This helps them assess the probability of being repaid the money you want to borrow.

 People with a high credit score are typically seen as being more likely to repay a loan.
-They are therefore seen as lower risk and have a greater chance of getting the loan – possibly at a lower rate.
+They are therefore seen as lower risk and have a greater chance of getting the loan, possibly at a lower interest rate.

-Different lenders will have different approaches to credit scores.
-This is because they will have different past experiences and expectations of their borrowers.
-When looking at whether they want to lend to you, or what rate they want to charge for the loan they can take different factors into consideration.
+When looking at whether they want to lend to you, or what rate they want to charge for the loan, they can take different factors into consideration.
 They can even score the same factors differently.
-The same lender may even, for example, score a mortgage application differently to a credit card.
+The same lender may, for example, score a mortgage application differently to a credit card.

 What score can I be given?

-There is no single “good” or “bad” credit score.
-Just as lenders use their own formula when calculating a credit score, they can also set different thresholds for accepting or declining an application.
-As with the methods they calculate the score this will usually be determined by:
+There is no single good or bad credit score.
+Just as lenders use their own formula when calculating a credit score, they also set different thresholds for accepting or declining an application.

-- The lenders appetite for risk.
-Lenders specialising in, for instance, lower-income customers may grant someone credit when another lender refuses.
+- The lender’s appetite for risk.
+Lenders specialising in, for instance, loans to lower-income customers may grant someone credit when another lender refuses.

 It’s always a good idea to check your credit report (which contains your credit score) before applying for credit.
 You may spot areas you can improve upon.

-There are three main credit reference agencies; Callcredit, Equifax & Experian.
+There are three main credit reference agencies; Equifax, Experian and TransUnion (formerly Callcredit).
 They each maintain a credit file in your name, which lenders can view when you make an application for credit.
 This contains information on any existing or repaid credit, good or bad.
-It will also show the lender information about yourself and your financial dealings.
+It will also show the lender information about you and your financial dealings.

 What will my credit report include?